 In my tests, Blekko's results pretty much gave me what I'd expect from a search engine.
 Blekko also provided me with search suggestions as I typed, similar to Google Suggest.
 If I didn't like something I found during a search, 'spam' links appear next to every result that will permanently remove a site from my future searches (login required).

-If you add '//cdn3.pcadvisor.co.uk/images' to a search you get bunch of images relating to the subject.
+If you add 'https://cdn3.pcadvisor.co.uk/images' to a search you get bunch of images relating to the subject.
 One noticeable limitation, however, is that Blekko doesn't have a function to search for file types such as PDFs or MP3s.

 The interesting thing about Blekko isn't its search results, but how you can organise those search results using slashtags.
 This is a different approach from Google, for example, where you have to click over to Google Images to do search exclusively for images.
 Creating your slashtags also lets you make your own specialised search engine for subject- or site-specific searches.
 Blekko takes an interesting approach to search.